Felix Semper: Exhibitions

 Semper's first major solo exhibit in New York City took place in 2018.
 His work has been exhibited internationally, including representing the US in the 7th Annual Cultural & Design Expo, Suzhou, China.
 While in Suzhou, Felix created a moveable sculpture of the "Pants Building".
 In Mallorca, he exhibited a line of paper Hermes handbag sculptures.

-Semper's first museum exhibition in Denmark in 2021-23,"Paper People" Museum for Papirkunst where he exhibited his stretchable paper sculpture busts of Jose Marti, Thalia, A$AP Rocky and others, also on view is Semper's documentary film "Love Art Revolution".
+Semper's first museum exhibition in Denmark in 2021–23,"Paper People" Museum for Papirkunst where he exhibited his stretchable paper sculpture busts of Jose Marti, Thalia, A$AP Rocky and others, also on view is Semper's documentary film "Love Art Revolution".

-Semper was commissioned by the Playing for Change Foundation to create the 2022 Impact awards for Paula Abdul and Luis Fonsi they were presented in Miami Beach.
+Semper the official artist for Playing for Change Foundation he was invited to create the 2022 Impact awards for Paula Abdul and Luis Fonsi they were presented in Miami Beach.
+In 2023 Semper was commissioned to create an award for Maluma.

+2024 Semper created three original stretchable paper sculptures for Playing for Change foundation nominees Ellie Goulding, Diplo and Andrea Bocelli.

-Semper was invited by the ministry of culture to exhibit in 2022, Riyadh, Saudi Arabia, ten of his stretchable paper sculptures.
+Semper was invited by the ministry of culture to exhibit in 2022, Riyadh, Saudi Arabia, his stretchable paper sculptures.

+In 2023 he was invited by the ministry of culture to exhibit his sculptures in Abu Dhabi, and was covered by The National News.

+In 2024 Semper was invited by the Qatar government at the Souq Waqif Art Center in Doha, to exhibit his latest stretchable paper sculptures, his exhibition was covered by both The Peninsula news, and TV and Hola Qatar Radio media.

-He has also exhibited in Barcelona, and other locations in the US.
+He has also exhibited in Barcelona, Miami and other locations in the US.